Fast & Furious (2009 film): Critical response

-On Rotten Tomatoes, Fast & Furious holds an approval rating of 28% based on 177 reviews, with an average rating of 4.6/10.
-The site's critics consensus reads: "While Fast and Furious features the requisite action and stunts, the filmmakers have failed to provide a competent story or compelling characters."
-On Metacritic, the film has a weighted average score of 46 out of 100 based on 28 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Lisa Schwarzbaum of Entertainment Weekly gave the film a B+ and wrote, "Fast & Furious is still no Point Break.
 But it's perfectly aware of its limited dramatic mission ... it offers an attractive getaway route from self-importance, snark, and chatty comedies about male bonding."
 Writing for The Hollywood Reporter, Kirk Honeycutt called it "the first true sequel of the bunch.
 By reuniting the two male stars from the original and ... continuing the story from the first film, this new film should re-ignite the franchise."
 Betsy Sharkey of the Los Angeles Times considered it a "strange piece of nostalgia, where, without apology, fast cars still rule and fuel is burned with abandon."
 Roger Ebert, who had given positive reviews to the previous films, considered the story, dialogue, and acting to all be perfunctory: "I admire the craft involved, but the movie leaves me profoundly indifferent.
 After three earlier movies in the series, which have been transmuted into video games, why do we need a fourth one?
 Oh.
 I just answered my own question."

 Accolades

 Sequel

-Vin Diesel and Paul Walker reunited for a Fast & Furious sequel, entitled Fast Five.
-Justin Lin directed, while Chris Morgan wrote the screenplay.
-It was released in April 2011.
+This film was the last film of the franchise to feature street racing, before transitioning into "more accessible action elements" with heist films in Fast Five (2011).
+It received praise and surpassed the box-office take of this film.
+They were followed by Fast & Furious 6 (2013) and Furious 7 (2015), with The Fate of the Furious (2017) serving as the start of a next trilogy of films that includes F9 (2021) and Fast X (2023).
+An eleventh and final mainline film, Fast XI (2026), is in production.